 A COLLECTION OF MODERN ART

-On the second floor of the Palace, a collection of modern art exhibits art from the first half of the 20th century and includes the artistic friends and contempories of Henri de Toulouse-Lautrec : Emile Bernard (1868-1941), Maurice Denis (1870-1943), Pierre Bonnard (1867-1947), as well as a significant display by ‘Poetic Reality’ painters Ancient art works are presented in the formal rooms of the palace (Guardi 1712-1793, Georges de La Tour 1593-1652), and the galleries evoke the history of the monument built by the bishops in the 13th Century and of Albi, Episcopal City classified as a World Heritage Site.
+On the second floor of the Palace, a collection of modern art exhibits pieces from the first half of the 20th century and includes the artistic friends and contempories of Henri de Toulouse-Lautrec : Emile Bernard (1868-1941), Maurice Denis (1870-1943), Pierre Bonnard (1867-1947), as well as a significant display by ‘Poetic Reality’ painters.
+Ancient art works are presented in the formal rooms of the palace (Guardi 1712-1793, Georges de La Tour 1593-1652), and the galleries evoke the history of the monument built by the bishops in the 13th Century and of Albi, Episcopal City classified as a World Heritage Site.

 HENRI DE TOULOUSE-LAUTREC, DESCENDANT OF THE COUNTS OF TOULOUSE

-Henri Marie Raymond de Toulouse-Lautrec-Monfa was born into one of the greatest aristocratic families of the South-West, a descendant of the counts of Toulouse.
+Henri Marie Raymond de Toulouse-Lautrec-Monfa was born into one of the greatest aristocratic families of the South-West of France, a descendant of the counts of Toulouse.
 His father, Count Alphonse de Toulouse-Lautrec-Monfa and his mother Adele Tapie of Céleyran were first cousins.
 Henri de Toulouse-Lautrec was born in Albi at the hôtel du Bosc, but he spent a large part of his childhood in the maternal property of Château du Bosc in Camjac, Aveyron.
 As a teenager, the young Henri suffered a fracture of the left femur and the right leg.
 Growth is halted in sufferers of pycnodysostosis, a hereditary bone disease.
-His legs remained very short, he did not exceed a height of 1.52 metres.
+His legs remained very short, and he did not exceed a height of 1.52 metres.
 He died at only 37 years old, leaving a huge work of over 700 paintings, 275 watercolours and 369 lithographs.
 He is buried in Verdelais in Gironde.

 If my sons kill a woodcock, it gives them 3 pleasures, the gun, the fork and the pencil,” Henri de Toulouse Lautrec’s paternal grandmother used to say